-Iran says Hamas is ready to release hostages, adding that the world needs to help free 6,000 Palestinians being held in Israel.
+Iran says Hamas is ready to release hostages, adding that the world needs to help secure the release of 6,000 Palestinians being held in Israel.

 He also warned that if Israel's attacks on the Gaza Strip do not stop, the US will inevitably be implicated.

-Iranian Foreign Minister Amir-Abdollahian speaks at the United Nations General Assembly in New York, USA on October 26.
+Iranian Foreign Minister Amir-Abdollahian speaks at the United Nations General Assembly in New York, US on October 26.
 Photo: Reuters

 Lebanon-based al-Mayadeen newspaper reported that Hamas is ready to cooperate with Turkey and Qatar to facilitate the transfer of hostages to Iran.
 It is unclear whether the release would be a unilateral move or in exchange for Palestinians jailed in Israel.

-Foreign Minister Amir-Abdollahian's announcement came hours after Iranian Deputy Foreign Minister Ali Bagheri held talks with his Russian counterparts in Moscow, focusing on "the need for a ceasefire in and around the Gaza Strip as well as the timely provision of humanitarian aid to the affected Palestinian people".
+Foreign Minister Amir-Abdollahian's announcement came hours after Iranian Deputy Foreign Minister Ali Bagheri held talks with his Russian counterparts in Moscow, focusing on "the need for a ceasefire in and around the Gaza Strip as well as providing timely humanitarian aid to the affected Palestinian people".

 A Hamas delegation was also in Moscow to discuss the hostage issue.
 Moussa Abu Marzouk, a senior member of Hamas' political council, discussed the release of hostages and the evacuation of Russian and other nationals from Gaza.